pixelgrade/silk-lite/readme.txt

 By installing the Jetpack plugin, you'll be able to get special widgets like Newsletter or Popular Posts widget.

 == Changelog ==

+= 1.3.1 =
+* Minor styling fixes in the Customizer.

 = 1.3.0 =
 * Improved the overall onboarding experience with the theme and introduced a dedicated help tool.